64kramsystem/personal_notes/topics/rust_tooling.md

 ### Toolchain

-Set the specified toolchain for the current project:
+Set the specified toolchain for the current project (directory):

 ```sh
 # Using rustup; this is stored in rustup's config.